SchornacklabSLCU/amfinder/README.md

 $ brew install gpatch opam gtk+ cairo
 ```

-3. Follow the [Linux installation instructions](#amfbrowseronlinux).
-Please note
+3. Follow the [Linux installation instructions](#amfbrowseronlinux), with the
-that sandboxing does not work on Windows.
-OPAM should be initialized using
-`opam init --disable-sandboxing`.
+following modification: use `opam init --disable-sandboxing` for initialisation.

-4. Install a X server (for instance, [Xming](https://sourceforge.net/projects/xming/)),
+4. Install a X server (for instance, [Xming](https://sourceforge.net/projects/xming/))
-then configure bash to tell GUIs to use the local X server.
+and configure `bash` to tell GUIs to use the local X server.
 For instance, use
 `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc`.
 Detailed instructions are
 available on the internet.